gabRpt/matsim-output-postgreSQL-converter/docs/queries.md

 ## Agent activity
+{% method %}
-Get dataframes of the activities of agents in each zone during given timespan In [main.py](https://github.com/gabRpt/matsim-output-postgreSQL-converter/blob/main/src/main.py "main.py") uncomment the lines below `========= Agents activities dataframes =========`.
+_Get dataframes of the activities of agents in each zone during given timespan_

+In [main.py](https://github.com/gabRpt/matsim-output-postgreSQL-converter/blob/main/src/main.py "main.py") uncomment the lines below `========= Agents activities dataframes =========`.
 Edit the parameters of the function `queries.agentActivity.agentActivity` :